Understand your energy use

 Is your meter reading correct?

 Is it time to replace a dated meter?
-Old meters can slow down with age—a new smart meter will record your usage accurately.
+Old meters can slow down with age—a new meter will record your usage accurately.
 Upgrade your meter.

 If the meter read on your bill is estimated, the estimation is based on the usage history.
 There is a possibility that your reading may be inaccurate.
 You can provide a photo of your meter to us to record and adjust your bill accordingly by visiting actewagl.com.au/meterselfread